 Description: The World History I Honors course traces the history of human civilization and interaction from the dawn of man through the Renaissance, and is designed for the student seeking an engaging program of study that emphasizes both Western and non-Western civilizations.
-This is a rigorous course designed for the highly motivated student.
 Students will read primary and secondary source readings in each unit.
 Students will develop skills for college readiness in essay writing, reading, research, and collaboration.

-2210 World Geography Honors Credit: 1 Social Studies Credit
+04_2210H_0 World Geography Honors Credit: 1 Social Studies Credit